kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/pod-identity-associations.md

 spec:
   # [...]
   podIdentityAssociations:
-    - serviceAccount:
-        namespace: default
+    - serviceAccountNamespace: default
-        name: myserviceaccount
+      serviceAccountName: myserviceaccount
       roleARN: arn:aws:iam::012345678901:role/capi-test-role
 ```

-- `serviceAccount.namespace` and `serviceAccount.name` refer to the [`ServiceAccount`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) object in the Kubernetes cluster
+- `.serviceAccountNamespace` and `.serviceAccountName` refer to the [`ServiceAccount`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) object in the Kubernetes cluster
-- `serviceAccount.roleARN` is the AWS ARN for the IAM role you created in step 1 (named `capi-test-role` in this tutorial).
+- `.roleARN` is the AWS ARN for the IAM role you created in step 1 (named `capi-test-role` in this tutorial).
 Make sure to copy this exactly from your AWS console (`IAM > Roles`).

 To use the same IAM role across multiple service accounts/namespaces, you must create multiple associations.